Outdoor landscape painting is not only a fun, creative, inexpensive daytime date idea, but it’s a great activity to do with kids.

 - Cell phone or tablet (I’ll explain below)

-So, this is the one he had already made:
+This is the one he had already made:

 Again, just four pieces of wood, a couple of screws to secure the legs, and a third longer screw with washer and nut allowing that middle leg to fold down to make transporting the easels so much easier.